 1. Pre-Production (Tech Packs & Samples)

-You cannot simply send a drawing to a factory.
-You need a professional tech pack.
-This is a detailed blueprint for your garment.
+A professional tech pack serves as the production blueprint, converting sketches into technical sketches, grade rules, and Bill of Materials (BOM).
 A good tech pack can cost between $50 and $300.
 You will also need to pay for samples to check the fit and quality.
 Each round of samples can cost $100 to $500.

 2. Shipping, Duties, and Taxes